atemmel/cpp-how-to/excersises-1/README.md

 Suggested reading: [`Arithmetic operators`](../03-arithmetic-operators), [`Logical operators and Branches`](../04-logical-operators-and-branches)

-The task is to write a program which, after prompting the user for a number, prints a message describing whether the number was Odd or Even.
+The task is to write a program which, after prompting the user for a number, prints a message describing whether the number was `Odd` or `Even`.

 Example interactions with the program:
 ```